 Elected Official, Legislator, Community Advocate, and Humanitarian

-In January 2019, also signed into law was Timberlake's hard-fought policy requiring an independent investigation if a person loses their life during an interaction with or while in the custody of law enforcement.
-As one of the first of its kind, this groundbreaking law garnered the support of the American Civil Liberties Union, the People’s Organization for Progress, the New Jersey State NAACP, the National Organization of Black Law Enforcement Executives, New Jersey Working Families, Faith in New Jersey, and countless other advocacy groups.
-Furthermore, in 2018, she worked with East Orange Mayor Ted Green to finish getting a bill passed banning the sale of realistic toy guns.
-This law was created in response to the unfortunate death of Tamir Rice and signed into law by Governor Murphy in January 2020.
+In January 2019, a bill sponsored by the Assemblywoman was also signed into law requiring the NJ Attorney General to handle the investigation and prosecution of a crime in the event a person loses their life during an interaction with or while in the custody of law enforcement.
+Cited as one of the first of its kind, this groundbreaking law garnered the support of the American Civil Liberties Union, the People’s Organization for Progress, the New Jersey State NAACP, the National Organization of Black Law Enforcement Executives, New Jersey Working Families, Faith in New Jersey, and countless other advocacy groups.
+In 2018, she called for a prohibition on the sale of certain toy guns and imitation firearms.
+The bill was created in response to the unfortunate death of Tamir Rice, an Ohio resident killed during an interaction with a police officer while holding an imitation firearm.
+This bill was signed into law by Governor Murphy in January 2020.

-After reports of unprecedented infant mortality rates and lack of access to prenatal care amongst women of color in New Jersey, Assemblywoman Timberlake authored legislation that was a part of a host of bills signed into law to combat these shocking health disparities.
+After reports of unprecedented infant mortality rates and lack of access to prenatal care amongst women of color, Assemblywoman Timberlake was a part of a host of bills that were signed into law to combat these shocking health disparities.
 She successfully advocated for the passage of the following laws: requiring hospital emergency departments to ask any person of childbearing age about their recent pregnancy history; mandating health benefits coverage for fertility preservation services under certain health insurance plans; mandating health benefits and Medicaid coverage for breastfeeding support; and screening of newborn infants for spinal muscular atrophy, to name a few.
-She is currently challenging the real dedication to the notion of a "woman's right to choose" by pushing for insurance companies to pay for safe, regulated home births performed by midwives.
-Since home births are not covered by insurance companies, this $10,000 plus out-of-pocket procedure has become more accessible to wealthy women when it should be an option for all women who desire and are healthy enough to have a home birth experience, including those who do not have thousands of dollars on hand.

-On the technology front, Timberlake worked to ensure that students throughout the state have access to STEM education by expanding funding for STEM education resources.
-Moreover, to protect our students, she passed a law prohibiting online education services from using students' data without their permission.
-Before discussing the "digital divide" became popular and necessary because of the pandemic, Timberlake wrote a bill to plan how to provide free statewide public internet, so no household is kept from accessing information because they cannot afford to pay for it.
+New Jersey is always on the cutting edge of technological advancements, and Assemblywoman Timberlake has worked to ensure that students throughout the state have access to STEM education by expanding funding for STEM education resources.
+Moreover, to protect our students, she passed a law prohibiting online education services from using students’ personal data without their permission.
+These are just a few of her legislative wins as a member of the General Assembly.

 Assemblywoman Timberlake is no stranger to public service.
-From 2015 to 2017, she served as President of the Essex County Board of Chosen Freeholders representing District 3 – East Orange, Orange, South Orange Village, and parts of Newark.
+From 2015 to 2017, she served as President of the Essex County Board of Chosen Freeholders representing District 3 – the City of East Orange, the City of Orange Township, the Township of South Orange Village, and parts of the West Ward of the City of Newark.
 While leading one of the largest counties in the state, Timberlake managed a budget of over $700,000,000.
-At the time, she was the youngest and the only sitting African-American female President of a Freeholder Board in New Jersey, although not the first.
+At the time, she was the youngest and the only African-American female President of a Freeholder Board in New Jersey.

 During her tenure as Freeholder President, Timberlake authored a revolutionary affirmative action law that established a set-aside and joint venture program to level the financial playing field and increase economic opportunity for women-owned, minority-owned, and veteran-owned businesses.
-Timberlake also created a law requiring all banks the county conducts business to provide evidence of their efforts to reduce foreclosures, give loans to entrepreneurs, assist low-to-moderate-income communities, and more.
-Additionally, she spearheaded the Essex County Clean Jobs Initiative, a law that established job training and placement for Essex County’s unemployed and underemployed residents in the highly specialized and lucrative field of environmental lead, asbestos, and contamination remediation.
-Furthermore, when public safety has been a national focus, Timberlake successfully advocated for the Sheriff's Department to obtain body cameras for all officers.
+Timberlake also created a law that required all banks the county conducts business with to provide evidence of their efforts to reduce foreclosures, provide loans to entrepreneurs, assist low-to-moderate-income communities, and more.
+Additionally, she spearheaded the Essex County Clean Jobs Initiative, a law that established both job training and placement for Essex County’s unemployed and underemployed residents in the highly specialized and lucrative trade of environmental lead, asbestos, and contamination remediation.
+Furthermore, in a time where public safety has been a national focus, Timberlake successfully advocated for the Sheriff's Department to obtain body cameras for all officers.